Across centuries and continents

 Additional course costs

 There are no compulsory additional course costs for History.
-Full course details are available on the Faculty of History website and if you have any queries about resources/materials, please contact the Faculty (see fact file, right).
+Full course details are available on the Faculty of History website and if you have any queries about resources/materials, please contact the Faculty.

 Careers and research

-Cambridge historians acquire a range of skills that are attractive to employers: the ability to work independently; to evaluate and discriminate between evidence; and to present arguments clearly and persuasively (orally and in writing).
+Cambridge historians acquire a range of skills that are attractive to employers: the ability to work independently, to evaluate evidence, and to present arguments clearly and persuasively.